X.25

 X.25 is an ITU-T standard protocol suite for packet-switched data communication in wide area networks (WAN).
 It was originally defined by the International Telegraph and Telephone Consultative Committee (CCITT, now ITU-T) in a series of drafts and finalized in a publication known as The Orange Book in 1976.

-This makes it one of the oldest packet-switching communication protocols available; it was developed several years before IPv4 (1981) and the OSI Reference Model (1984).
-The protocol suite is designed as three conceptual layers, which correspond closely to the lower three layers of the seven-layer OSI model.
+The protocol suite is designed as three conceptual layers, which correspond closely to the lower three layers of the seven-layer OSI Reference Model, although it was developed several years before the OSI model (1984).
 It also supports functionality not found in the OSI network layer.

-Networks using X.25 were popular during the late 1970s and 1980s with telecommunications companies and in financial transaction systems such as automated teller machines.
 An X.25 WAN consists of packet-switching exchange (PSE) nodes as the networking hardware, and leased lines, plain old telephone service connections, or ISDN connections as physical links.

-However, most users have moved to Internet Protocol (IP) systems instead.
-X.25 was used up to 2015 (e.g. by the credit card payment industry) and is still used by aviation, purchasable from telecoms companies.
-X.25 was also available in niche applications such as Retronet that allow vintage computers to use the Internet.
+X.25 was popular with telecommunications companies for their public data networks from the late 1970s to 1990s, which provided worldwide coverage.
+It was also used in financial transaction systems, such as automated teller machines, and by the credit card payment industry.
+However, most users have since moved to the Internet Protocol Suite (TCP/IP).
+X.25 is still used, for example by the aviation industry.

 History

-The CCITT (later ITU-T) Study Group VII began developing a standard for packet-switched data communication in the mid-1970s based upon a number of emerging data network projects.
+The CCITT (later ITU-T), the organization responsible for international standardization of telecom services, began developing a standard for packet-switched data communication in the mid-1970s based upon a number of emerging data network projects.
 Participants in the design of X.25 included engineers from Canada, France, Japan, the UK, and the USA representing a mix of national PTTs (France, Japan, UK) and private operators (Canada, USA).
-In particular, the work of Rémi Després, contributed significantly to the standard.
+In particular, the work of Rémi Després, contributed significantly to the standard, which was based on a virtual circuit service.
 A few minor changes, which complemented the proposed specification, were accommodated to enable Larry Roberts to join the agreement.
 Various updates and additions were worked into the standard, eventually recorded in the ITU series of technical books describing the telecommunication systems.
 These books were published every fourth year with different-colored covers.
 The X.25 specification is part of the larger set of X-Series.